maryroseeee/reading-website/README.md

 The deployed site includes a **View Recruiter Demo** button on the login page.
 It signs visitors into a seeded temporary profile with books, reading progress, a demo friend, friend shelves, and comparison data already populated.
 Recruiters can try edits and hover actions during the session; the temporary demo copy is deleted on logout.

+Note: The API is hosted on Render's free tier, so the first demo request after inactivity may take up to a minute while the backend wakes up.
+After that, the app should respond normally.

 ## Screenshots

 Screenshots for the main user flows are stored in `docs/screenshots`.